n8n-io/n8n-docs/docs/doc2/export/infor-ion.md

 Change to the "Documents" tab.

-Click on the "+" icon and enter to the filter field "Sync.CaptureDocument".
+Click on the "+" icon and in the filter field enter "Sync.CaptureDocument".
 The list should show the correct BOD now, check the box in front of "Sync.CaptureDocument" and click "OK".

 ![](/_images/doc2/image-40-1024x944.png)